Why See the Aquariums in Hawaii?

-Oceanarium at the Pacific Beach Hotel: Get ready to experience an unforgettable meal under the sea!
-Patrons at the Pacific Beach Hotel in Waikiki can dine in a restaurant surrounded by over 400 fish and 70 different species of Hawaiian marine life.
+Experience an unforgettable meal under the sea.
+At the Pacific Beach Hotel in Waikiki, you can dine in a restaurant surrounded by over 400 fish and 70 species of marine life.
 The three-story aquarium contains over 280,000 gallons of water that wrap around the restaurant.
-Expect the unexpected when the schools of fish disperse and a beautiful mermaid swims toward the glass!
-The mermaid shows occur twice every evening while guests enjoy the nightly thematic, all-you-can-eat buffet.
+Expect the unexpected when the schools of fish disperse and a beautiful mermaid swims toward the glass.
+The mermaid shows occur twice every evening while guests enjoy an all-you-can-eat buffet.

-Sea Life Park: One of the most prominent attractions on the island of Oahu, the Sea Life Park offers underwater sights and cultural events that will keep you and your whole group fascinated for hours.
-There is a dolphin jumping show in an open-air theater and the Hawaii Ocean Show which features entertaining performances by dolphins, penguins, sea lions and more.
+One of the popular aquariums in Hawaii.
+Sea Life Park offers sights and events that will keep you fascinated.
+You can enjoy a dolphin jumping exhibition as well as the Hawaii Ocean Show.
+They feature entertaining performances by dolphins, penguins, sea lions and more.
 There is also a lagoon where visitors can feed sea turtles and see rare seabirds.
-They can even enjoy a cup of coffee next to at the Sea Lion Café where the sleek creatures swim and dive in an adjacent pool.
-The newly upgraded 300,000 gallon Hawaiian Shark Tank showcases a wide range of sharks including sandbars, hammerheads and black tips.
+Enjoy a cup of coffee next to at the Sea Lion Café where sleek creatures swim and dive in an adjacent pool.
+The newly upgraded 300,000 gallon Hawaiian Shark Tank showcases sandbars, hammerheads and black tips.